Massoud2017/Senior-Project/README.md

 **Team Energy:** Massoud Bakhtyari, Zoha Alvi, Misba Tabassum, Naba Riaz, Nam Tran, Duc Nguyen

-### Instructor:
+### Instructors:

   - Fall 2021: prof. Chris Grove
   - Spring 2022: prof. Kenneth Elliot

-### Lab Advisor:
+### Lab Advisors:

   - Fall 2021: prof. Yongwan Lim
   - Spring 2022: prof. Swayam Pati

 ### Description:

 Our project is to build a new website for Pho Ru restaurant.
 This website will have a modern and aesthetic look, user friendly and allow more interaction from the customers.

 ![alt text][phoru-logo]